The local authority's legal duty to issue an EHCP

 Private Educational Psychologist (EP) report

 Highest evidential weight.
 Addresses cognitive profile, learning needs, and need for EHCP.
-Typically £800–£1,800.
+Commissioned privately; fees vary by region and professional.

 School evidence: progress data, class observations, interventions log